jkmnt/falcon-url/README.md

 ```

-Router returns the route object as a by-product of route addition.
-Calling it with parameters produce the concrete URL object.
+The router returns the route object as a by-product of route addition.
+Calling it with parameters produces the concrete URL object.

-URL objects are immutable and behave similar to the `pathlib.Path` objects.
-They even overload the division operator same way.
+URL objects are immutable and behave similarly to the `pathlib.Path` objects.
+They even overload the division operator the same way.

 # Advanced usage

 ## Verification

-Pass `strict` flag to the router to verify the routes.
-Makes sense to enable it in debug mode of your app.
+Pass a `strict` flag to the router to verify the routes.
+It makes sense to enable it in debug mode of your app.

 ```python
 router = Router(strict=True)